nimrodSec/nimrodSec/_posts/2024-07-26-2024-boot-security-part-1.md

 The BIOS has traditionally been considered the so called **root of trust** of the computer.
 This means that the entire code of the BIOS is assumed to be not malicious.
-This makes sense, as an attcker infecting the BIOS can assert complete control over the computer.

 {: .box-error}
 As the BIOS is the the first code that runs on the CPU, the BIOS can (maliciously) modify the OS image that